Adrianjewell91/curriculumjava/README.md

 Stub all the application dependencies for an integration test.
 It would include Database, Cache, Secrets, Seed Data.

 EE.
 Configure or Modify.
 (Sm)
 Configure a schema with an annotation instead of modifying downstream code.
-(Think schema directives).
+(Think schema directives gql).